ClemensPilz/nachhilfe.wien.frontend/README.md

 ### Prerequisites
 Ensure you have the following installed:
-- Vite: A fast build tool and framework for modern web development.
 - Node.js: A JavaScript runtime that allows executing JavaScript code outside of a web browser.
-- Tailwind CSS: A utility-first CSS framework for rapidly building custom designs.

 Ensure that you have these prerequisites installed and configured correctly to avoid any issues while working with the project.
 If you need assistance with installation or setup, please refer to the respective documentation for each tool.